A-posteriori-steered $p$-robust multigrid and domain decomposition methods with optimal step-sizes for mixed finite element discretizations of elliptic problems: Conclusions

 \section{Conclusions}

 In this work, we have presented an a-posteriori-steered multigrid solver and an a-posteriori-steered two-level domain decomposition method to solve iteratively an algebraic system originating from a saddle-point mixed finite element discretization of a second-order elliptic problem.
 The update in the solvers is constructed in such way that the norm of its components provides an a posteriori estimate of the algebraic error.
-We proved that, in two space dimensions, the a~posteriori estimators are efficient independently of the polynomial degree $p$ used in the discretization.
-In three space dimensions, we could not theoretically establish the $p$-robustness.
-This efficiency of the a~posteriori estimators leads to the equivalent result of the associated solvers contracting the algebraic error at each iteration, in particular independently of $p$ for the two dimensional case.
-Though not the topic here, one may also treat the dependency with respect the number of mesh levels $J$ by the so-called local smoothing, see, e.g., Innerberger et al.~\cite{Inn_Mir_Praet_Strei_hp_MG_24} and the references therein.
+We proved that the a~posteriori estimators are efficient independently of the polynomial degree $p$ used in the discretization.
+This efficiency of the a~posteriori estimators leads to the equivalent result of the associated solvers contracting the algebraic error at each iteration, in particular independently of $p$.
+Though not the topic here, one may also treat local smoothing and dependency with respect the number of mesh levels $J$, see, e.g., Innerberger et al.~\cite{Inn_Mir_Praet_Strei_hp_MG_24} and the references therein.
 The idea consists in only solving the local problems associated to degrees of freedom that are new with respect to the previous mesh, which is pertinent in hierarchies leading to graded meshes.